Vanilla Options Explained

 The Basics of Vanilla Options Trading

-- The first step in trading options is to determine the market view for the chosen instrument.
-If a trader believes a certain instrument will rise, he has three ways to express that view.
-The first would be to buy the instrument’s outright, i.e. with regular spot trading.
+- The first step in trading options is establishing the overall market view or sentiment for the underlying financial asset.
+If, for instance, a trader believes that the asset’s price will increase, they can express that view in three ways.
+The first would be to buy the asset outright through the regular spot trading market.

-- The third course of action is to sell a put option.
-If the instrument is higher than the strike price at expiration, the option will expire worthless – and the trader keeps the entire premium he collected upfront.
+- The third way is to sell a put option.
+If the underlying asset’s price is higher than the strike price at expiration, the option will expire worthless – and the trader keeps the entire premium they collected upfront.

-Buy Call Option: In the second strategy, he buys a call option with one week to expiration at a strike price, for example, of 1.1020.
-Once buying he pays the premium as shown in the trading platform, for example, 0.0050 or 50 pips.
-If, at the expiration date, EURUSD exceeds the strike price, he will earn the difference between the strike price and the prevailing EURUSD rate.
-His breakeven level will be the strike price plus the premium he paid up front.
-He can also profit at any time prior to expiration due to an increase in implied volatility or a move higher in the EURUSD rate.
-The higher it goes, the more he can make.
+Buy Call Option: In the second strategy, the trader buys a call option with one week to expiration at a strike price, for example, of 0.8020.
+Once buying, the trader pays the premium as shown on the trading platform of, for example, 50 pips or 0.0050.
+If at the expiration date, the AUDUSD pair exceeds the strike price, the trader will earn the difference between the strike price and the prevailing AUDUSD rate.
+The breakeven point is the strike price plus the upfront amount paid as a premium.
+The higher the price moves (further from the strike price), the more profits the trader makes.
+The trader can also profit at any time before expiration due to an increase in implied volatility or a general move higher in the AUDUSD rate.

-For example, if at expiration the pair is trading at 1.1100, his option will be 0.0080 or 80 pips “in the money”, and his profit will be 80 pips minus the premium he paid of 50 pips.
-On the other hand, if spot is below the strike at expiration, his loss will be the premium he paid, 50 pips, and no more.
+For example, if at expiration the AUDUSD pair is trading at 0.9000, the trader’s option will be 0.0080 or 80 pips “in the money”, and the profit will be 80 pips minus the premium the trader paid of 50 pips.
+On the other hand, if the spot price is below the strike price at expiration, the loss will be the premium the trader paid, 50 pips, and no more.

 Why Trade Options?